-- Active participation in seminars, grading scale: pass/fail
+- active participation in seminars, CAMPUS, grading scale: pass/fail

-- Active participation in seminars, CAMPUS, grading scale: pass/fail
+- active participation in seminars, grading scale: pass/fail

-- Oral opposition in group, grading scale, CAMPUS: pass/fail
+- oral opposition in group, CAMPUS, grading scale: pass/fail

-- Writing, presentation and defence of an independently written thesis, grading scale: ECTS
+- writing, presentation and defence of an independently written thesis in group, CAMPUS, grading scale: ECTS

-For a passed final grade (E), a pass is required on all examinations and an E on the individual written thesis.
-Higher grades are based on the individual written thesis.
+For a passed final grade (E), a pass is required on all examinations and an E on the individual written examination.
+Higher grades are based on the independently written examination in group.